18F/handbook/pages/tools/github.md

 [GSA or TTS Organization](#organizations) you need in the #github-admins channel.

-Then An admin will add you, after which you'll need to accept their invite from the email or by going to the https://github.com/orgs/<organization-name>/invitation?via_email=1 page.
+An admin will add you, after which you'll need to accept their invitation from the email or by going to the https://github.com/orgs/<organization-name>/invitation?via_email=1 page.